Low Sodium Sugar Cookies with Buttercream Icing Recipe

 no salt added sugar cookie dough with unsalted butter and sodium free baking powder

 Step 5: Preheat the oven to 350 degrees Fahrenheit.
 Cover a large baking sheet with parchment paper.
-Divide your dough (I divided mine into thirds) and place it on a rolling mat.
+Scoop out 1/4 cup of dough per cookie.

 Recipe FAQs